All Episodes

 It seems the Capitol Police found it, and it seems that Imram intentionally placed it there.

-So I think lost is probably a mischaracterization just based on the city.
+So I think lost is probably a mischaracterization just based on a lot of circumstances.

 Is that a fair characterization?